xiaoli-dong/metagenomics_crash_course/fastqc/README.md

 # Short read quality assesment
 In this tutorial, you will use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to evaluate your sequence quality and get a quick impression of whether your data has any problems of which you should be aware before doing any furthur analysis.
+FastQC exports a html summary report containing the data summay graphs and tables.

 ### Create raw directory
 ```